HandCash/handcash-connect-sdk-docs/docs/examples.md

 - A fixed amount of \$0.02 for the streaming service (service fee).
 - A variable amount \$0.05 for each minute of video for the creator of the video.

-1. We define the initial payment as well as the receipt to be attached to the payment.
+**1) We define the initial payment as well as the receipt to be attached to the payment.**

 ```javascript
 const { HandCashCloudAccount } = require('handcash-connect');